-2022-2023 Typical Undergraduate Engineering Budgets
+2023 - 2024 Typical Undergraduate Engineering Budgets

-Below is an estimated Cost of Attendance for an Undergraduate Engineering students attending fall and spring semesters, with a course load of 14 credit hours upper division per semester.
+Below is an estimated Cost of Attendance for an Undergraduate Engineering students attending fall and spring semesters.
+Tuition and fees are based on an average tuition charge and assumes attendance for two semesters.
 Use this information to estimate what your costs may be.